Harmonization in Magnetic Resonance Imaging: A Survey of Acquisition, Image-level, and Feature-level Methods: Background

+The primary objective of MRI harmonization is to enable the integration and joint analysis of multi-site and multi-batch imaging data by reducing non-biological variability while preserving biologically meaningful variation.
+Therefore, harmonization is not intended to recover an absolute “ground truth” or to achieve complete elimination of systematic biases, but rather to enhance the reliability of comparisons at both the individual and group levels.
+On this basis, it supports a wide range of applications, including mega-analysis, biomarker discovery, quantitative analysis, multi-site clinical studies, and learning-based downstream tasks.

-The collection and analysis of medical imaging data involve a complex and variable set of procedures, including subject recruitment/selection, imaging hardware and protocol design, and the choice of data analysis models.
-Variations at any of these stages (across imaging sites, subjects, or even repeated scans) can introduce differences into the final results \citep{RN130,RN128,RN91}.
-Therefore, to achieve effective data harmonization, i.e., the removal of non-biological variability while preserving biologically meaningful differences across participants and sites, it is essential to understand the sources of such variability.
-The major contributing factors can be categorized into measurement (non-biological) bias and sampling (biological) bias, as summarized in \Cref{tab:tab1} for magnetic resonance imaging.
+The collection and analysis of MRI data involve a complex and variable set of procedures, including subject recruitment and selection, imaging hardware, protocol design, image reconstruction, and downstream analysis models.
+Variations at any of these stages, across imaging sites, subjects, or longitudinal scans, can introduce systematic differences into the final measurements.
+To achieve effective harmonization, it is essential to understand the major sources of variability in MRI data, which can be broadly categorized into biological and non-biological factors \citep{RNfactors,RN130,RNbg1,RNbg2,RNbg3}.
+The primary biological factors include age, sex, ethnicity, and disease status.
+These factors contribute to sampling bias in the data and can be incorporated as covariates in harmonization models for further modeling.
+In contrast, non-biological factors include imaging hardware, pulse sequences, acquisition protocols, and post-processing algorithms.
+These factors introduce measurement bias into the data and are summarized in \Cref{tab:tab1}.